What Rhymes with Cars and Girls

 What Rhymes with Cars and Girls is the debut studio album by You Am I frontman Tim Rogers, and also the name of the stage musical created by Rogers and playwright Aidan Fennessy in 2015.

 The album was recorded at Jen Anderson's (of Weddings Parties Anything) home studio, and featured many varied musicians, including Sally Dastey of Tiddas (on "Up-A-Ways").

 At the ARIA Music Awards of 1999, Rogers won Best Male Artist for this release.

+Reception

+Trouser Press said the album "filters American country, folk and bluegrass through his Australian perspective.
+The largely acoustic instrumentation includes upright bass, trombone, clarinet, banjo and accordion.
+The laid-back arrangements lend an air of humility to another sterling set of Rogers compositions."

 Singles

 "You've Been So Good to Me So Far" and "I Left My Heart All Over the Place" were released as a double-sided radio single.